anelhaman/dns-intercept/README.md

 - Go 1.16 or later (for building from source)

 ## Configuration
 By default, dns-intercept looks for the CoreDNS ConfigMap in the `kube-system` namespace.
-You can override this by setting the following environment variables:

-- `COREDNS_NAMESPACE`: The namespace where CoreDNS is deployed (default: "kube-system")
-- `COREDNS_CONFIGMAP`: The name of the CoreDNS ConfigMap (default: "coredns")

 ## File Format for Bulk Import
 When using the `-f` flag with the `add` command, the input file should contain one rule per line in the following format: